 |---|---|

-| What platform works best for virtual bar events? | Zoom works well for interactive formats like trivia.
+| What platform works best for virtual event ideas for bars? | Zoom works well for interactive formats like trivia.
 Instagram Live or YouTube Live are better for broadcast-style tastings and Q&As. |

 | How do I sell tasting kits for virtual events? | Set up online ordering for pickup or local delivery, or partner with a local retailer to handle fulfillment. |